Chapter 4: Diagramming Coordinating Conjunctions

 5. Scott jogged quickly and quietly onto the soccer field.

-Directions: Diagram the following sentences by placing the coordinating conjunctions on dotted lines between the words or phrases that they connect.
-(See the example.)
+Directions: Diagram the following sentences by placing the coordinating conjunctions on a dotted line between the phrases that they connect.
+I've given you hints on the first two questions.

 1. The students were running in the halls and were sent to the principal's office. (compound verb phrase)